MagdaN/chatter_bot/docs/api.md

 The API implemented within this project is a Rest-API for which the [Django Rest Framework](https://www.django-rest-framework.org/) was used.
 This is how it generally works:

-The client sends a question to the server.
-The server returns an answer with an id.
-The client sends a new question but also includes the id of the last answer.
+The client sends a message to the server.
+The server returns a statement with its `id`.
+The client sends a new message but also includes the `id` of the last statement.
 This could look like this:

 ### 1) Simple Conversation

-The client sends a messeages to the chatbot via POST to ```/api/v1/chatbot/``` with the following fields:
+The client sends a request to the chatbot via `POST` to `/api/v1/chatbot/` with the following fields:

-* message: your user input, eg. 'my question'
+* `message`: your user input, e.g. `"my question"`
-* in_response_to: the id of the chatbot's previous reponse (here null, as this is the first message)
+* `in_response_to`: the `id` of the chatbot's previous reponse (here `null`, as this is the first message)

 ```
 {